Maria Sakkari vs. Linda Fruhvirtova: Prediction and Match Betting Odds | China Open

 Maria Sakkari vs. Linda Fruhvirtova Trends and Insights

-- Sakkari is coming off a defeat at the hands of No. 4-ranked Jessica Pegula, 2-6, 3-6, in the semifinals at the WTA Tokyo, Japan Women Singles 2023.
+- Fruhvirtova will look to stay on track after a 6-0, 6-3 win over No. 51-ranked Arantxa Rus in the Round of 64 on Sunday.

-- Fruhvirtova won 6-0, 6-3 against Arantxa Rus in the Round of 64 on Sunday.
+- Sakkari has played 63 matches over the past year (across all court types), and 21.9 games per match.

-- In her 63 matches over the past 12 months across all court types, Sakkari has played an average of 21.9 games.
+- On hard courts, Sakkari has played 47 matches over the past 12 months, totaling 22.3 games per match while winning 54.1% of games.

-- Through 47 matches over the past year on hard courts, Sakkari has played 22.3 games per match and won 54.1% of them.
+- In the past 12 months, Fruhvirtova has competed in 40 total matches (across all court surfaces), winning 46.4% of the games.
+She averages 20.7 games per match and 9.4 games per set.

-- Fruhvirtova is averaging 21.0 games per match through her 41 matches played in the past 12 months across all court types, winning 46.7% of those games.
+- In 27 matches on hard courts in the past 12 months, Fruhvirtova has averaged 20.7 games per match and 9.0 games per set, winning 46.8% of those games.

-- Through 28 matches on hard courts in the past 12 months, Fruhvirtova has averaged 21.1 games per match and 9.1 games per set, winning 47.3% of those games.
+- This is the first time that Sakkari and Fruhvirtova have matched up in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.